 -

-All major religions throughout the world support organ and tissue donation as a humanitarian act of giving.
+All major religions throughout the world support organ, tissue and eye donation as a humanitarian act of giving.
 Transplantation is consistent with the life-preserving traditions of these faiths.
+Donate Life America has more information on this issue.

 -